Todd Haynes is a lot of things: a Portlander, a consummate filmmaker, one of the great chroniclers of Julianne Moore. He’s also a bit of a rock nerd.

 The finished product, as is customary for Haynes, contains very little handholding.
 Interview subjects are given a name, but no other identifiers until the closing credits.
 Major moments, like the 1968 shooting of Andy Warhol at the hands of writer Valerie Solanas, receive quick, wordless visual nods, and then it’s onto the next beat.
 “What montage can do is always more sophisticated than we give it credit for,” Haynes says.
 “I wanted the audience to fill in the holes themselves and make their own discoveries and feel like these ideas are alive again, because they’re coming through you, and they’re not just being told to us like in a lecture.”

-One of the Velvets’ core tenets, after all, was structural resistance: “I have to say, man, in all the thinking I’ve done about the Velvet Underground, I find the rejection of what was going on around them to be the most impressive and surprising.
+One of the Velvets’ core tenets, after all, was structural resistance.
+“I have to say, man, in all the thinking I’ve done about the Velvet Underground, I find the rejection of what was going on around them to be the most impressive and surprising.
 It’s hard to reject fucking everything around you in the 1960s,” Haynes says.
 “But they did their own fucking thing.”

 In the film’s final moments, we get our first and only glimpse of Lou Reed speaking on camera.
 It’s a clip from a 1973 video for Interview magazine.
-Reed and Warhol, years after their personal schism, have reunited to peruse Guy Peellaert's art book Rock Dreams, which contains paintings of the band.
+Reed and Warhol, years after a personal schism, have reunited to peruse Guy Peellaert's art book Rock Dreams, which contains paintings of the band.

 “I saw Maureen last week,” Reed says in the clip, his silver nails bringing a cigarette to his lips.
 “She’s a computer programmer now,” replies the journalist, off-camera.
 Reed responds, “She works in a factory.
 IBM.
 Got a kid."
 John Cale?
 He was with WB, now Island Records, working on other people's stuff.
 Reed takes a drag.
 At the time, his solo career was on extremely unsteady ground.
 Was all that resistance worth it?